Joey Essex: Boxing

 In November 2024, Essex was set to make his MF–professional boxing debut but withdrew prior to the official announcement.
 On 18 July 2025, Essex officially announced his boxing debut, this time against Portuguese influencer Numeiro set to take place on 30 August at Manchester Arena in Manchester on the Misfits 22 – Ring of Thrones undercard.

+In September 2026, Misfits Boxing announced that Essex would headlined their event on 10 October at the Copper Box Arena in London against Dapper Laughs.

 Personal life

 Essex was engaged to fellow TOWIE cast member Sam Faiers, but later split up.
 They reconciled later in 2012.
 He then proposed to Faiers again in March 2013 and she accepted.
-However, the couple split up again on-screen in June 2013 following several arguments between the pair.
+However, the couple split up again on-screen in June 2013 following several arguments between them.
 In October 2014, they announced they had split up "for good".
 In summer 2023, Essex was previously linked to model Grace Jackson before ending their romance but reuniting on Love Island in 2024.

 In June 2012, Essex was mugged at knifepoint in Hammersmith, London.

-Essex, whose mother took her own life when he was ten years old, has been an ambassador for Child Bereavement UK since 2014.
+Essex, whose mother took her own life aged 37 when he was ten years old, has been an ambassador for Child Bereavement UK since 2014.
 He addressed her suicide and his grief in the BBC Three documentary Joey Essex: Grief and Me broadcast on 3 June 2021.

-Essex moved to Dubai in 2023, following his stint on Dancing on Ice, after thieves reportedly broke into his home in January 2023.
+In 2023, Essex moved to Dubai following his stint on Dancing on Ice, after thieves reportedly broke into his home in January 2023.